-One of the new teams to emerge from GOMA’s restructure is the Habitat Resources Team, a combination of the former Habitat Conservation and Restoration and Ecosystems Integration and Assessment teams.
-The Habitat Resources Team will focus on: regional sediment management, sea level rise modeling, living shorelines, and habitat status and trends.
+One of the new teams to emerge from GOMA’s 2015 restructure is the Habitat Resources Team, a combination of the former Habitat Conservation and Restoration and Ecosystems Integration and Assessment teams.
+The Habitat Resources Team focuses on: regional sediment management, sea level rise modeling, living shorelines, and habitat status and trends.

 The Team has four goals: